 If that is where your interest truly lies, go for it.
-As the PHSC office works to keep every door open for students, students who have managed four core academic courses within our block schedule have demonstrated a solid core academic record.
-Keep in mind nearly 69% of New Trier students took 19 or more core academic credits over four years.
+As the PHSC office works to keep every door open for students, students who have managed four core academic courses within our nine period day have demonstrated a solid core academic record.
+Keep in mind, 65% of New Trier students took 19 core academic credits over four years.